Procurement Glossary

 What is a purchase obligation?

 A purchase commitment is a contractual agreement under which the buyer undertakes to purchase a certain quantity of goods or services from the supplier within a specified period of time.
-This obligation gives the supplier planning security with regard to sales volumes and revenue, while the buyer often benefits from better management of conditions.
+This obligation gives the supplier planning security with regard to sales volumes and revenue, while the buyer often benefits from better terms management.
 Purchase commitments are particularly common in long-term framework supply agreements and serve to stabilize the business relationship.

 Core elements of a purchase obligation